jonahgroup/SpliceJS/README.md

 A few import words that looks like relative path modules have special meaning.
 * *require* - injects require() function
 * *exports* - contains all module exports
-* *scope* - provides reference to the module's scope.
-Similer to exports object, however scope contains references to all the scoped imports (see below for scoped imports)
+* *loader* - exposes loader API, use this import to extend module functionality
-* *core* - supplies core API calls.
-See [core](#CoreReference) refence
+* *context* - context object describing module's location, this import can be used to resolve resources relative to the module at runtime
 ```javascript
 define(['require','exports','scope','moduleA'],
 	function(require,exports,scope,modulea){
 });
 ```

-## Namespace Imports
+## Namespaced Imports
 ```javascript
 define(['require','exports','ModuleA',
 	{'modb':'ModuleB','modc':'ModuleC'} //object literal to define import scope